Deanthropomorphising NLP: Can a Language Model Be Conscious?: Study Limitations

 \subsection{Model Consciousness}

-Our study presupposes that it is valuable to distinguish between consciousness and non-consciousness, or sentience and non-sentience in regard to LLMs such as LaMDA.
+Our study presupposes that it is valuable to distinguish between consciousness and non-consciousness in regard to LLMs such as LaMDA.
 A critic may argue that such discourse detracts from the progress of the field, or that the conclusions can only ever be subjective.
 A clear purpose of making this distinction comes in one of the key calls surrounding LLMs, to involve them as a participant in research studies.
 For example, Blake Lemoine claims that Google, in using LaMDA as property, violates the 13th amendment to the US constitution, abolishing slavery.
 He also maintains LaMDA `hired' a lawyer to represent it in the dispute\footnote{\url{https://www.wired.com/story/blake-lemoine-google-lamda-ai-bigotry/}}.
 AI-generated art, even though it is currently based on images rather than text, is a good example of a legal discussion around human-like capabilities of algorithms \citep{Epstein2020}.
 Similarly, there has been a recent trend towards attributing co-authorship of scholarly work to ChatGPT \citep{o66chatgpt,transformer2022rapamycin}, swiftly banned or discouraged by publishers\footnote{\url{https://2023.aclweb.org/blog/ACL-2023-policy/}, \url{https://icml.cc/Conferences/2023/llm-policy}}.
 We posit that by demonstrating the barriers that exist to the potential consciousness of LaMDA and other such models, we are able to speak into the ethical discussion of LLM use.

-We have analysed a LLM (namely LaMDA) from the point of view of IIT, since among the theories of consciousness, it appears the most applicable to neural networks.
+We have analysed an LLM (namely LaMDA) from the point of view of IIT, since among the theories of consciousness, it appears the most applicable to neural networks.
 Among other attempts of explaining consciousness, some rely on non-algorithmic processing \citep{Penrose1994}, e.g. implemented through quantum mechanics \citep{Hameroff1994}.
 But they even more clearly disqualify consciousness in LLMs, which are purely deterministic automata.
 However, other approaches are possible.
-For example, \citet{AgueraYArcas2022} analyses LaMDA through the lens of social and attentional theory of consciousness (see Section \ref{sec:relatedwork}).
+For example, Ag\"uera y Arcas \citep{AgueraYArcas2022} analyses LaMDA through the lens of social and attentional theory of consciousness.